Block Persister Service Reference Documentation

 blockchainClient blockchain.ClientI,

-opts ...func(*Server)
+opts ...func(*Server),

 ) *Server

-Creates a new instance of the Server
+Creates a new instance of the Server with the provided dependencies.

 Parameters: